Logotype

 The safety of textile workers is crucial to us at Lindex and we want to make sure that the workplaces in our whole value chain are safe and healthy.
 Lindex is part of the Accord which has made workplaces safer for millions of garments workers.

-All factories producing garments for Lindex in Bangladesh are covered by the Accord.
+All factories producing garments for Lindex in Bangladesh and Pakistan are covered by the Accord.

 How it works